 There are a variety of Eastman cellulose acetate butyrate grades engineered to provide specific benefits to nail care formulations.
 Three main variables in a cellulose acetate butyrate grade can determine the best fit for a given application: butyryl content, hydroxyl content, and viscosity.
 Butyryl content determines the degree of solubility, compatibility, and flexibility of formed films.
 Hydroxyl content determines alcohol solubility, moisture regain, and reactivity to form cross-linked systems.
 Viscosity is correlated with molecular weight, where lower molecular weights permit coatings formulations with a higher solids load.

-Eastman Solus™ 2100 performance additive is the newest cellulose ester designed to meet lower VOC levels via lower solvent demand.
-Eastman Solus™ 2100 features very low viscosity, reducing the amount of solvent necessary to achieve a workable viscosity for coatings.
-Like the other cellulose acetate butyrate grades previously introduced, Solus™ 2100 also improves dry time, prevents yellowing, and is suitable for UV and LED cure systems.
+Eastman Solus™ 2100 performance additive is the newest Cellulose Esters designed to meet lower VOC levels with lower solvent demand.
+Eastman Solus™ 2100 features very low viscosity make it suitable for UV/LED cure systems.
+It also improves dry-time and prevents yellowing similar to other CABs.

 Summary